wachirawitpituckwanich/aoe2-web/README.md

 # Features 🌌

-Upon Hovering on the civilization banner, the banner will increase its size. indicating that it is being hovered over.
+Upon hovering over the civilization banner, the banner increases in size, indicating that it is being hovered over.
 ![Hover](/images/hover.png?raw=true)

-Typing on the search bar will filter civilization and display civilization according to the search term.
+Typing in the search bar filters civilizations and displays them according to the search term.
 ![Search](/images/search.png?raw=true)

-Upon clicking the civilization banner, the website will redirect to civilization details, displaying army type, team bonus, and civilization bonus.
+Upon clicking the civilization banner, the website redirects to the civilization details page, displaying the army type, team bonus, and civilization bonus.
 ![CivDetails](/images/civdetail.png?raw=true)

-Clicking back will return to the homepage.
+Clicking 'Back' will return the user to the homepage.

 ![Homepage](/images/mainpage.png?raw=true)